dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 - 2017-08-29-backbonejs-getting-started
 ---

 **TL;DR:** In this article we are going to learn about Nest.js, a framework for building Node.js web applications.
 Why Nest.js?
 Because, although Node.js already contains a lot of libraries to develop web applications, none of them effectively address one of the most important subjects: the architecture.
 As we will see, Nest.js introduces various building blocks that help developers to better organize Node.js applications.
+[This GitHub repository contains the final code developed throughout this article!](https://github.com/auth0-blog/nest-companies)

 {% include tweet_quote.html quote_text="Nest.js provides a great way to build Node.js applications with TypeScript!" %}